Heem-dev/100-days-of-code/log.md

 # Day 4, 4/1/2024.

 Fixed a bug where tasks are not saved properly.
 Now tasks are retrieved after a refresh.
+# Day 5, 5/1/2024.

+Fixed a similar bug to yesterday's where changing a task after creation would not be saved after refreshing.